opendatateam/udata/permissions.md

 class HasObjectPermission(Permission):
-    """Granted if the current user has an explicit per-object permission.
+    """For partial editors: checks if the user has an explicit per-object permission stored in the database.

-    This is the building block for partial editors: users who can only edit a specific list of objects within an organization.
     """

     def __init__(self, obj):